How to Make Money With Plants

 Alocasia

 There are 97 varieties of this subtropical and tropical big-leafed plant.
 The best method for propagation is to divide the rhizomes.
-Pay attention to the light requirements for alocasias, but, otherwise, these are pretty easy to grow.
+Pay attention to the light requirements for alocasias, but other than that, these are pretty easy to grow.
 An adult plant can be sold for $40 or more, and this plant will just keep on giving as you divide the rhizomes for babies.

 Succulents